meilisearch/documentation/learn/advanced/chronological_filtering_sorting.md

 If your chronological data is expressed in another format, like [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html), you must convert it to a numeric value before indexing it with Meilisearch.

 Most programming languages have built-in tools to help you with this process.
-The example below converts a game's release year, `2018`, to a numeric timestamp using JavaScript:
+The JavaScript example below converts a game's release year, `2018`, to a numeric timestamp:

 ```js
 let game = {